openoakland/DataDay/README.md

 5. Web-based Mapping Tool Focused for Vacant Land in Oakland
 =========================
 Start putting vacant land in Oakland to good use by making it available for urban agriculture.
 The first step is to map all of the vacant land.
-[Read more](https://github.com/openoakland/DataDay/issues/5)
+[Read more](https://github.com/openoakland/DataDay/issues/5) [Take a look at the web-based map we created at Oakland Data Day](http://oakland-city-farm-share.github.io/vacant-lots/)

 6. Oakland Unified Staff Data
 =========================